SofaDefrost/TIRREX.Endoscopy/README.md

 Two topics are created on the node *SOFASimulation*:
 - the topic **/TIRREX/endoscopy/simulationCommands**, on which the actual dofs values are being published at each time step of the simulation
 - the topic **/TIRREX/endoscopy/simulationFramesOI**, on which some frames of interest are being published at each time step of the simulation (see endoscope.py/addFramesOfInterest() and docs/FramesOfInterest.pdf)
-- the topic **/TIRREX/endoscopy/simulationImage**, on which the SOFA view image is being published at each time step of the simulation
+- **WIP**: the topic **/TIRREX/endoscopy/simulationImage**, on which the SOFA view image is being published at each time step of the simulation
 - and the topic **/TIRREX/endoscopy/interfaceCommands**, on which the simulation is subscribing and looking for commands

 The simulation expects the following commands (see file `TIRREX.Endoscopy/controller.py`):